JBlitzar/code-completion/NOTES.md

       - Teacher forcing at training, just use actual token not predicted token, duh.
     - Decoder-only architecture opens it up as a classifier.
 Just knowing that it can be used for non-sequence stuff.
 - Nov 21
+  - 75 min session.
     - Just got decoder-only xformer implemented.
-  -
+    - Also got dataset working!